 talk-to-someone-with-dementia

-7 Ways to Talk to Someone With Dementia
+How to Talk to Someone With Dementia: 7 Expert Pointers

-But those people have the exact same concerns as dementia patients themselves when they were asked about how they would respond to a diagnosis.
-Almost half worried that they would be treated like a child and over a quarter said they worried their friends and family would no longer want to see them.
+These respondents expressed the exact same concerns as people living with dementia did, when they were asked about how they would respond to a diagnosis.
+Almost half worried that they would be treated like a child — and over a quarter said they worried their friends and family would no longer want to see them.

-And while more and more cities are becoming dementia friendly, it doesn’t take much to become a better dementia friend yourself, according to the Alzheimer’s Society, which released a guide on how to take action to help dementia patients.
+While more and more cities are becoming dementia-inclusive, it doesn’t take much to become a better dementia friend yourself, according to the Alzheimer’s Society, which released a guide on how to take action to help dementia patients.

 “It doesn’t have to be complicated,” said Jeremy Hughes, Chief Executive of Alzheimer’s Society.
 “Committing to simple actions like being more patient or including a person with dementia in the conversation will all help.”

-Here are the Alzheimer’s Society guidelines on how to talk to someone with dementia and make them feel included, developed with dementia patients themselves:
+Here are their guidelines on how to talk to someone with dementia and make them feel included, developed with dementia patients themselves:

 1. Communicate: Speak to the person with dementia like you normally would.
 They’re still the person they were before diagnosis.